Properly use an RV battery disconnect switch

 Lastly, reattach the loose cables to the poles (positive and negative that you took off) in the proper positions.

-Turn the switch to “off” to allow power to run through the battery and test to ensure it’s working correctly by seeing if 12-volt lights inside your camper work while not plugged into shore power.
+Turn the switch to “on” to allow power to run through the battery and test to ensure it’s working correctly by seeing if 12-volt lights inside your camper work while not plugged into shore power.

 Final Thoughts